 This recipe is!
 Most homemade marshmallows are gluten free since the ingredients are basically, a sugary product and gelatin.

-In a medium pot, bring the sugar, agave syrup and 1/2 cup of the water to a boil over medium high heat.
-When the mixture has boiled, reduce the heat to medium.
+Boil – In a medium pot, bring the sugar, agave syrup and 1/2 cup of the water to a boil over medium high heat.
+When the sugar mixture has boiled, reduce the heat to medium.

 Cover the pot and continue to cook over medium heat fore 3 minutes until the sugar has completely dissolved and there are no signs of sugar granules left.

-Once the honey mixture has reached 242-245 degrees, remove it form the heat.
-With the mixer on low, pour the hot honey into the bowl of the stand mixer, making sure to pour it down the side of the bowl so as not to scorch the gelatin.
+Add To Mixer – Once the sugar mixture has reached 242-245 degrees, remove it form the heat.
+With the mixer on low, pour the hot syrup into the bowl of the stand mixer, making sure to pour it down the side of the bowl so as not to scorch the gelatin mixture.

 Add the salt and vanilla extract and beat on high speed for another 5 minutes or until the mixture is glossy and white.

-Using a spatula that has been rubbed down with coconut or butter, quickly spread the peppermint marshmallow mixture into the prepared dish.
+Pour Into Baking Dish – Using a rubber spatula that has been rubbed down with coconut or butter, quickly spread the strawberry marshmallow mixture into the prepared pan.

 Sprinkle the remaining 1/4 cup of crushed candy canes evenly over the top of the marshmallow mixture.

-After the marshmallow cream has set, turn it onto a prep surface.
-Using a large knife that has been rubbed down with coconut oil or butter, cut it into 1.5 inch squares.
+Cut Into Squares – After the marshmallows have set, turn it onto a prep surface.
+Using a large knife that has been rubbed down with coconut oil or butter, cut marshmallows into 1.5 inch squares.

 Don’t Under-Whip – Make sure the marshmallow mixture is whipped to the point of forming soft peaks.
 The mixture should hold its shape for at least a few seconds after the mixer is stopped.